chapaticoder1/deepmath/README.md

 - Z-score Normalisation
 - Binary Cross-Entropy
 - Sigmoid Activation
-- Weight and Bias Gradients
+- Gradients of the Weights and Biases